There are now 2 possible online modes for units:

 - Contact hours

-- 2-week block.
+- 2-week intensive unit.
 The total workload for the unit is 150 hours.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.